imshaikot/react-metro-range-slider/README.md

         onChangeStart={(e, v) => console.log(e, v)} // [Optional] fires when change/drag starts
         onChangeEnd={(e, v) => console.log(e, v)} // [Optional] fires when change/drag ends

+        colorPalette={{fill: '#F97D4E', toFill: '#939292', thumb: '#FD5412'}} // [Optional] to set color palette to the slider

         max={50} // [Optional] [Default: 100]
         min={-20} // [Optional] [Default: 0]
         preValue={10} // [Optional] [Default: 0] to set prefilled value

         value={0} // [Optional] this one is very important - it won't update on change and you shouldn't assign the updated value on it.
 The purpose of using this prop is to set any data to set during the runtime (ex. any async value)

-        preModal={(value) => Math.round(value) } // [Optional] to show a predictional tooltip, you should pass a function and return the filtered value to it.
+        onPreModal={(value) => Math.round(value) } // [Optional] to show a predictional tooltip, you should pass a function and return the filtered value to it.
 If the function returns undefined, it'll show the current value on the tooltip
       />
     )
   }